git-lfs/git-lfs/docs/api/locking.md

 Successful responses return the created lock:

 * `id` - String ID of the Lock.
-Git LFS doesn't enforce what type of ID is used, as long as it's returned a string.
+Git LFS doesn't enforce what type of ID is used, as long as it's returned as a string.
 * `path` - String path name of the locked file.
 This should be relative to the root of the repository working directory.
 * `locked_at` - The string ISO 8601 formatted timestamp the lock was created.